Grindstone (horse): Stud record

+Grindstone initially retired to Overbrook Farm in Lexington, Kentucky, where he stood until 2009, when Overbrook Farm was sold.
+His initial stud fee was $25,000.

-Grindstone stood at Oakhurst Farm in Oregon, making him the first Kentucky Derby winner to ever stand in the Northwest.
+Grindstone moved to Oakhurst Farm in Oregon, making him the first Kentucky Derby winner to ever stand in the Northwest.
+He stood for $2,500.
+He was in the top three Oregon sires every year from 2009 to 2020.

 His progeny include two millionaires, GR I winner Birdstone and Ekolu Place.
 He is also, via Birdstone, the grandsire of Mine That Bird and Summer Bird, who both won Triple Crown races in 2009.